JDudzik/habitica-auto-party-invites/README.md

   - Minimum number of logins.
   - Preferred language.
 - You can set the search interval.
+- You will receive a notification message on Habitica whenever a user has been invited to your party.
 - You can provide a separate admin user (who searches for party members) and an inviter user (who invites the user into their party).
 Very useful if you're a member and not the leader of your party.
 - This script keeps track of previously invited users in order to prevent spam.
 - Keeps logs of every user the script has seen even if they didn't meet the criteria.
 Useful for checking that your criteria is accurate.